Transfer Settings Dialog is used to configure:

 Note that while you may have rights to overwrite the remote file, you may not have rights to change its timestamp.
 See Ignore permissions errors.
-With FTP protocol, preserving timestamp of uploaded files may not be supported with old FTP servers.2) The option is also disabled when configuring transfer settings for synchronization, as preserving timestamps is mandatory then.3) Most WebDAV servers do not support preserving timestamps, but as the capability is not detectable, the option is available always and when enabled, WinSCP tries to preserve the timestamp and silently continues when the server fails.
+With FTP protocol, preserving timestamp of uploaded files may not be supported with old FTP servers.2 The option is also disabled when configuring transfer settings for synchronization, as preserving timestamps is mandatory then.3 Most WebDAV servers do not support preserving timestamps, but as the capability is not detectable, the option is available always and when enabled, WinSCP tries to preserve the timestamp and silently continues when the server fails.
 S3 protocol does support preserving timestamps either.

 In the File mask you can specify file mask to select/deselect files (or file types) and directories for the transfer.
 The option also selects files for synchronization and Keep remote directory up to date function.

 Press Edit button to edit the file mask in File mask dialog.

 The New and updated files only checkbox makes WinSCP ignore files in source directory for which there exist file in the target directory with the same filename and the same or newer timestamp.
 The option is not available for uploads with SCP protocol.
 Make sure WinSCP can correctly convert timestamps from local conventions to remote server conventions and vice versa before using the option.